Demonstration of a general fault-tolerant quantum error detection code for (2n+1)-qubit entangled state on IBM 16-qubit quantum computer: Introduction

-The surface code (SC)\unskip~\cite{qed_BravyiarXiv quant-ph/9811052,qed_KitaevAP1997} has emerged as a promising candidate for quantum computers based on superconducting qubits due to its nearest-neighbour qubit interaction and high fault-tolerant error thresholds\unskip~\cite{qed_RaussendorfPRL2007}.
-In recent times, superconducting qubits have become potential candidates for the realisation of SC\unskip~\cite{qed_FowlerPRA2012,qed_ChowNatcommun2014} with continuous improvement in coherence times\unskip~\cite{qed_PaikPRL2011,qed_ChuangAPL2013,qed_BarendaPRL2013} and quantum errors\unskip~\cite{qed_BarendaNat2014}.
-A highly efficient new quantum computer has been developed by IBM which uses superconducting transmoson based qubits for computing.
+Recently, Corcoles \textit{et al.} \cite{qed_CorcolesNatComm2015} proposed a quantum error detection code for one of the Bell states using two ancillary syndrome qubits and demonstrated it experimentally using a square lattice structure of four superconducting qubits.
+In the proposed error detection code, they used a two-by-two lattice structure i.e., the square lattice of superconducting qubits.
+They verify the non-demolition nature of the protocol by demonstrating the preservation of entangled state through high fidelity syndrome measurements in the presence of an arbitrary applied error.
+The surface code (SC) \cite{qed_BravyiarXiv9811052,qed_KitaevAP1997} has emerged as a promising candidate for quantum computers based on superconducting qubits due to its nearest-neighbour qubit interaction and high fault-tolerant error thresholds \cite{qed_RaussendorfPRL2007}.
+In recent times, superconducting qubits have become potential candidates for the realization of SC \cite{qed_FowlerPRA2012,qed_ChowNatcommun2014} with continuous improvement in coherence times \cite{qed_PaikPRL2011,qed_ChuangAPL2013,qed_BarendaPRL2013} and quantum errors \cite{qed_BarendaNat2014}.
+A highly efficient new quantum computer has been developed by IBM which uses superconducting transmon based qubits for computing.
 IBM quantum computer has become a completely new candidate for the implementation of SC.
 Qubits of the IBM quantum computers are placed at the vertices of a two dimensional array.
-A lot of work is being done by researchers using IBM quantum computers.
+A large number of works have been performed by researchers using IBM quantum computers.